avivz450/A-GBusinessesPromotions/README.md

 Guests - will be able to watch the content only.

 ## Features :
 1. Adding business/sales.
+(V)
 2. Filter and sort businesses/sales by specific criteria.
 3. Editing an existing business/sale page.
+(V)
 4. View sales/businesses for each user/guest.
+(V)
 5. Charging for premium services.
+(V)
 6. Connect Sale/Business to other website efficiently.
 7. Host out website in AWS + edit our URLs.
 8. Registration and login.
+(V)
 9. User notification.
 10. Edit admin section.
 11. Add website.